Civil and Environmental Engineering

 Equivalent with CEEN533,

-(II) Focused study on computer oriented methods for solving determinate and indeterminate structures such as trusses and frames.
+Focused study on computer oriented methods for solving determinate and indeterminate structures such as trusses and frames.
 Classical stiffness based analysis method will be introduced with hands-on practice to develop customized matrix analysis program using Matlab.
 Commercial structural analysis programs will also be introduced during the class and practiced through class projects.
 When this course is cross-listed and concurrent with CEEN533, students that enroll in CEEN533 will complete additional and/or more complex assignments.
+3 lecture hours, 3 semester hours.
 Prerequisite: CEEN314.
-3 lecture hours, 3 semester hours.

 View Course Learning Outcomes